What’s a QTIP Trust and Why Would You Want One? Here are 7 Reasons

 - Second marriage.
-Or you may be in a second marriage.
+Or you may be in a second marriage yourself.
 That’s the case with a client I met with recently.
 He wants his wife to receive all of the income from his estate and access to principal in case of an emergency, but for the remainder to pass to his sons after his wife passes away.
 That’s what a QTIP trust does.

 - Scam protection.
 Seniors are increasingly becoming the targets of scams, whether being threatened with prosecution if they don’t pay taxes they don’t owe, importuned to send money to take care of a grandchild stranded or jailed overseas, or needing to send money to collect lottery winnings.
-If when your spouse gets older he has limited access to the funds you leave him, those funds will be protected from such scams and if he tries to gain access to them the co-trustee will become aware of what’s going on and act to prevent any additional loss of savings.
+If when your spouse gets older he has limited access to the funds you leave him, those funds will be protected from such scams, and if he tries to gain access to them, the co-trustee will become aware of what’s going on and act to prevent any additional loss of savings.

 - Incapacity planning.
 This overlaps with scam protection.
 We all run the risk (or likelihood?) of losing mental acuity when we get older.
 This makes us targets of financial predators, but less drastically, it may mean that we stop paying bills, pay bills twice or more often, or lose track of our investments.
 We’ve often seen clients become confused and overwhelmed by simple bill payment.
 We’ve also seen them be resistant to accepting help or any loss of control.
 While we recommend durable powers of attorney and revocable trusts to all of our clients, your leaving your assets in trust for your spouse can ensure that a co-trustee is available when needed, no matter how resistant your spouse may be to accepting help.